Kenny-Hui/HK_ATS/README.md

 ## Note
 **1.** Lines that does not start with semicolon (';'), square bracket ('[]') or if the line does not have an equality sign (=) will be ignored.
 **2.** This plugin is still work in progress, README and documentation can be changed without being notified
 **3.** This plugin is built on Visual Studio 2019 targetting .NET Framework 4.6.1.
 Please reference OpenBveApi
 **4.** While this plugin is made for HK Trains, you can still use it if you think the feature is applicable to your train
+**5.** Feel free to report any bug found on the Issue tab